-At West Fraser, excellence in performance also means consciously managing our energy use, reducing our consumption and developing sustainable energy solutions to meet our needs today and for the future.
+West Fraser's focus on excellence includes consciously managing our energy use, reducing our consumption, and developing sustainable energy solutions for today's needs and in the future.
 We are implementing environmental technologies to improve the manufacturing processes at our operations and our ability to be competitive in a global market.

 75% of our energy comes from renewable sources, and we generate 68% of our energy requirements from carbon-neutral biomass fuels sourced from our wood processing operations.

 We have invested in projects to increase our energy efficiency and to generate electricity from the co-products of our manufacturing process, such as wood waste and pulp mill effluent.
 Since 2000, our sawmill and panel operations have had a decrease of about 40% in the intensity of purchased energy.
 In our pulp and newsprint operations, there's been a 20% decrease.

 Why are we developing the capacity to harness and generate bioenergy?